weblicht/curb/src/components/Compounds/README.md

 The required query parameters look like: `{ lexUnitId: someId }`.

 ### Display components

+`CompoundAsGrid`: renders a single compound's head and modifier objects as a table with lemma, property, and category columns

+`CompoundsAsList`: renders a set of compounds as a list

 `CompoundsAsTable`: renders a set of compounds as a table